Djeufo/tecbisi/README.md

-# tecbisi
+## Tecbisi Website
-this is the webpage of tecbisi.
+  - this is the webpage of tecbisi.

+# TODO
+  - next make navbar sticky on scroll up